Josh Mandel: Abortion

+Mandel is anti-abortion, but stated he does "support an exception to protect the life of the mother".

 Health care

 Mandel has called for the repeal of the Affordable Care Act.
 In a campaign advertisement during his 2012 Senatorial run, Mandel claimed opponent Sherrod Brown "cast the deciding vote on the government takeover of health care".
 PolitiFact has labeled as false the claim that Brown cast the deciding vote for the act.
 The description of the act as a government takeover of health care, by Mandel, has been labeled by PolitiFact as "nonsensical" and a "myth".

 Environment

 Mandel rejects the scientific consensus on climate change.
 He has referred to climate change research as "riddled with fraud".
 He has vowed to fight attempts to advance clean-air standards.

 Mandel has called for what he terms as "aggressive and responsible" energy exploration that protects "the air we breathe and water we drink" while reducing environmental regulation.
 He supports the approval of the Keystone XL pipeline.
 Mandel is a supporter of expanded coal plants and has criticized what he has termed as "radical" environmental groups.